At the Nursteed Centre, Devizes

 Please scroll down for information about the Nursteed Centre, and also note that the Society's Resource Centre (ie for its office, libary, research etc) is on the Bath Road, at the other side of Devizes from the Nursteed Centre.

 The Devizes Branch's regular meetings are on the third Tuesday of each month (except December) at 7.30pm.
-Some meetings may be on Zoom.
+At some meetings we meet as usual and the presenter will 'arrive' on Zoom.
 See below for contact details, details of topics, venues and any changes.
 Everyone is welcome, and there is no charge.
 Tea/coffee available and time to chat or ask questions.
 Please keep an eye on this page for any changes.

 Future meetings

-Tuesday 16 September - "Maple Leaf Villa" The story of the name given to the first Wiltshire library headquarters by the Canadian Army in 1914
+Tuesday 21 October -- "Maple Leaf Villa" - Ian Hicks.
+The story of the name given to the first Wiltshire library headquarters by the Canadian Army in 1914 - or how a temporary wartime wooden building ended up with a far more permanent function

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~